Campoy777/PHP-with-API-Banco-Central-Brasileiro/README.md

 ![Converter](https://i.imgur.com/ci43xJy.png)
 <p> Previously entered value in dollars <p>

-<p> This apliccation running in all the time that Brazilian Central Bank work (Monday at Friday) <p>
+<p> This application will running in all the time that Brazilian Central Bank work (Monday at Friday) <p>